 ATMs With Teller Assist

-While paperless deposits are now standard at banks throughout the country, Bank of America in 2013 introduced a new feature at its ATMs to make them stand out from the pack--Teller Assist.
+While paperless deposits are now standard at banks throughout the country, Bank of America in 2013 introduced a new feature at its ATMs called Teller Assist in an attempt to stand out from the pack:

 While financial institutions such as Bank of America are increasingly adding features to their ATMs to provide more convenience to customers, many people, especially young people, are forgoing ATMs altogether.
-Thanks to technological services such as direct deposit, Check 21, PayPal and auto debt, it's no longer necessary to visit the ATM.
+Thanks to technological services such as direct deposit, Check 21, and PayPal, it's no longer necessary to visit the ATM.